damian-kolakowski/iOS-Hierarchy-Viewer/README.md

 + if you already have JSONKit.m file in your project, please remove it because of linker conflict
 + launch hierarchy viewer in your code by calling [iOSHierarchyViewer start];.
 The best place for it is AppDelegate::applicationDidBecomeActive callback
 + find or get from logs device/simulator ip address and go to ‘http://[ip_address]:9449′ address (Chrome/Firefox only)

+_
+- (void)applicationDidBecomeActive:(UIApplication *)application
+{
+    /*
+     Restart any tasks that were paused (or not yet started) while the application was inactive.
+If the application was previously in the background, optionally refresh the user interface.

+     */
+    [iOSHierarchyViewer start];
+}